leoscalco/elreact-rest/routes.md

 ##### login/

 * HTTP methods: POST
-  * POST: send a username and password and get success ou fail message.
+  * POST: send a username and password and get success ou fail message and the user logged (any kind of user).

 ```json
 {